erkand-imeri/git_crf/readme.txt

-Hello there,
-my name is Erkand Imeri, an ispiring Web  Developer
+Hello, my name is Erkand Imeri and i an aspiring Web Developer